-The interface of S-ENC is defined as follows: input message types = {Raw, $Encoded_Ack$, E{intr} , output message types = { Raw_Ack, En coded, E_Ret , and externally visible variables = {ENC.Pending}.
-The properties of S-ENC for verifying P_1 on the whole system are shown in Figure 16.
+The interface of S-ENC is defined as follows: input message types = {Raw, Encoded Ack, E intr}, output message types = { $Raw\Ack$ , Encoded, E\Ret}, and externally visible variables = $\{ENC, Pending\}$ .
+The properties of S-ENC for verifying $P_1$ on the whole system are shown in Fig. 16.
 The properties assert that S-ENC outputs encoded data repeatedly if it inputs raw data repeatedly and it correctly handles the input and output handshakes.
 The assumptions assert that the environment correctly handles the handshakes with S-ENC and generates interrupts to S-ENC in response to its encoding requests.
-The interface of H-ENC and the properties of H-ENC for verifying P_1 are also formulated (not shown for conciseness).
-The properties of S-ENC are verified on its executable using 0.24 seconds and 3.57 megabytes while verification of H-ENC takes 0.22 seconds and 3.39 megabytes.
+The interface of H-ENC and the properties of H-ENC for verifying $P_1$ are also formulated (not shown for conciseness).
+The properties of S-ENC are verified on its executable using 0.24 s and 3.57 megabyte while verification of H-ENC takes 0.22 s and 3.39 megabyte.
 A new bridge component connecting S-ENC and H-ENC is introduced.
-Its properties are verified using 0.18 seconds and 3.56 megabytes.
-The abstraction for verifying P_1 on the encryption-enabled sensor system is constructed from the properties of its components.
-P_1 is successfully verified on the abstraction using 0.13 seconds and 3.56 megabytes.
+Its properties are verified using 0.18 s and 3.56 megabyte.
+The abstraction for verifying $P_1$ on the encryption-enabled sensor system is constructed from the properties of its components. $P_1$ is